rossfrank/Dynasty-Constitution/README.md

 - Waivers open two days after the league cutdown day at the normal time while guaranteeing at least 24 hours between league cutdown day and waiver opening
 - Each team will receive $200 for a Free Agency Acquisition Budget(FAAB)
 - Per transaction fee is $0
-- There is a two day waiting period for waivers to clear
+- There is a two-day waiting period for waivers to clear
 - Waivers lock after the championship ends.

 ##### The Danny Rule